nnekannagbo/tracery/readme.md

-# Welcome to Tracery!
+# MindfulMeme Designer Bot 🤖

+A completely serious Bot that gives design advice that's dipped and steeped in a satirical, designer stew —Yum!
+MMD Bot is powered by Tracery.

-## How to use this
+## How to use Tracery

 Go [here to galaxykate's tracery](https://github.com/galaxykate/tracery) to understand how to use & modify Tracery

-Go [here to @HeyDesignerBot](https://twitter.com/HeyDesignerBot) to see the end output of this on Twitter.com
+Go [here to @HeyDesignerBot](https://twitter.com/HeyDesignerBot) to see the end output of Tracery on Twitter.com

 or go [here to cheapbotsdonequick.com](https://cheapbotsdonequick.com/source/DesignAdviceBot) to see how to design a Tracery bot of your own!